 What is a Dual Mass Flywheel?

 Modern diesel and some modern petrol engines generate high torque and as a result they need extra smoothing out or “damping”.
 To help with this process a DMF (Dual Mass Flywheel) is fitted.
-This is effectively two flywheels that transmit the drive through a number of springs which cushion the drive of the transmission.
+This is effectively two flywheels that transmit the drive through several springs which cushion the drive of the transmission.